 Supplies and delivery of the vaccine may vary from time to time in different locations but Knowsley has already received some vaccine and is getting regular deliveries.

-Currently vaccinations are being delivered at a centre in Huyton and a centre in Kirkby is due to open imminently.
+Currently vaccinations are being delivered at a centres in Huyton, Kirkby and Halewood is due to open imminently.

 The centres are operating an appointment only system so please only attend if you’ve been issued with an appointment.